TylerYep/ai-toolkit/README.md

 The problem is that Pytorch examples are not nearly similar enough.
 Like most data exploration, we want the ability to modify every part of the codebase to handle different loss metrics, different types of data, or different visualizations based on our data dimensions.
 Combining everything into a single repository would overcomplicate the underlying logic (making the training loop extremely unreadable, for example).
 We want to strike a balance between extremely minimalistic / readable code that makes it easy to add extra functionality when needed.

-Thus, this project is for developers or ML scientists who want features of a fully-functioning ML pipeline from the beginning.
+This project is for developers or ML scientists who want features of a fully-functioning ML pipeline from the beginning.
 Each project comes with consistent styling, an opinionated way of handling logging, metrics, and checkpointing / resuming training from checkpoints.
 It also integrates seamlessly with Google Colab and AWS/Google Cloud GPUs.

 # Try It Out!